taechitpt/My_Portfolio/README.md

 Developed a classification model to identify key risk factors contributing to heart attacks using a public healthcare dataset.

 **Process:**
 - Performed data preprocessing, including handling missing values and detecting outliers using the IQR method.
-- Conducted exploratory data analysis (EDA) using statistical summaries, heatmaps, and boxplots to understand feature relationships.
 - Built and trained a Logistic Regression model with feature scaling to improve model stability.
 - Evaluated model performance using accuracy score and confusion matrix.